2025-2026 Back to School Resources

 Course Offerings, Scheduling Process, & Schedule Changes

-Specific information concerning course offerings can be obtained in the publication Course Offerings HERE.
+Specific information concerning course offerings can be obtained in the publication Course Offerings guide.
+Please click the links below to access our course offerings guide.

 Scheduling Process - Students will receive registration materials during the first semester so that parents will have the opportunity to discuss the career academy options and course selections with their students.
 Each student will meet with the counselor to complete scheduling Students and parents will be able to access course requests through JT Campus Student Portal.